Briefly Thyself Remember | Peter Goldfield |

 A visit to the theatre in Stratford set the title of the show, words from King Lear ‘Briefly Thyself Remember’.
 So how do some sixty pieces of work tie in with that title?
 Initial interest in the arts through the theatre led Peter Goldfield to play with the notions of fact and fictions, objectivity and (in the post-modern world) with truth, faction and docudrama.
 Peter’s work recognises that there is always a little of ‘the real’ world’ in every image made by the filmic route, no matter how apparently abstract – he stretches the umbilical between art and reality to its limit – but never breaks it.

 This show is a new narrative through the deceits and the delights of the real world as revealed through the metaphor of black and white photography (his main medium in the 70s and 80s) and digital filmic processes since the early 90s.
 Peter is one of the earliest workers exploring the digital medium and was included in a show at Photofusion, London, which was amongst the first to respect the new ways of working.
+To use Goldfield’s own words about being an artist “Each decision of an artist (when making a picture) is a subliminal act of self-recognition, just as each response of you the viewer (looking at a series of pictures) is a subliminal act of self-recognition and thus the pictures become an individual narrative for each individual viewer.”
+We hope you enjoy looking at this work and in so doing ‘briefly thyself remember’.

 These sixty or so pictures are drawn from various bodies of work over the last thirty years of working as an artist, although starting out with an initial qualification in medical science (pharmacy).
 This scientific desire for adventure and research meant that Goldfield has always tried to push the boundaries with ideas as well as materials.
 In the late 70s frustrated that Agfa UK had decided to cease imports of fine black and white printing papers that gave Peter the ability to produce a print he wanted (soft, contrast, etc) he overcame the barrier by going to the factory gates in the Ruhr Valley and brought back a VW camper van load of materials that he also made available to others who wished to use these materials by setting up an emporium known as Goldfinger, it was in the corner of the pharmacy but eventually took over the selling space and even had a gallery space ‘Fingerprints’ which made space for little known photographers to have their first public exhibition.
 Even at that time Peter owned a computer, buying second hand on an expensive lease Commodore PETs from Barclays Bank!
 This was the means by which Goldfinger ran one of the earliest stock control sales accounting programmes (naturally developed in-house!)
 But more importantly it was the software, with daisy wheel printer that enabled the output of a now legendary book on fine printing to be published in an edition of 5000 – The Goldfinger Craftbook for Creative Photography condensed in user friendly top spiral bound handbook the ‘mysticism’ of the Zone System of exposing negatives and then producing prints on paper – Peter wished to share the ‘science’ – the idea that the computer now ‘controls’ images is a denial that the able photographer and darkroom worker was perfectly able to control the medium – because they understood light sensitive material (modern software uses ‘masks’ and feather-edge tools) in the fine printing darkroom, the able printer used their understanding of the density of their negative, the power of the enlarger light, the sensitivity of the paper – they made tests of the variety of blacks and whites any one type of paper coating could yield.
 Feathering and masking was done by using the hands as barrier to light falling on certain areas of the paper (keeping the area ‘darker’) and a cotton wool ball blu-tacked to a piece of copper wire was used to ‘soften’ the edge of an area.
 Now the same is done in the ‘digital darkroom’ using a much wider range of materials, and with, it can be argued, a closer experience, more intuitively, and with greater passion!